synapticPush/synapticPush/README.md

 # 🔥 Notable Projects

 - 🧑‍🌾 **FarmFlux** – An AI-powered farming assistance system offering smart recommendations and monitoring tools.
 - 🔁 **CodeMorphe** – A smart AI-powered solution for seamless transformation of code from one programming language to another.
 - 🏫 **EventEase** – A comprehensive solution for seamless event management in universities and colleges.
-- 📜 **Scroll2PDF** – Converts long-scrollable web content into readable PDF documents.
+- 📜 **Scroll2PDF** – Converts long-scrollable web content into readable PDF Documents.
+- 📚 **EduQueryGen** – An AI-driven Educational Query Generator designed to simplify complex learning concepts and enhance Student Engagement.
+- 🏥 **Health Checker** – A Smart Healthcare tool that analyzes Symptoms to provide potential Health Insights and Recommendations.

 # 🎯 Current Learning Goals